 There are shades of other zombie games like Left 4 Dead to be found in the shadows of Morg.
 Close communication is necessary to survive the hordes and solo play is practically an impossibility.
 As you topple undead, you will earn currency to unlock new areas and more explosive shotguns.
 All the while you look for artifacts, decipher clues, and occasionally morph into a tentacular beast with access to dimensions humankind is not privy to.
 Oh!
 And there is a neat jazz soundtrack.

-One of the best zombie games on PC that you can play with friends - that is not Left 4 Dead 2 - Killing Floor 2 is a chaotic, frantic rush as you blow out undead brains to rambunctious heavy metal.
+One of the best co-op games and zombie games on PC – that is not Left 4 Dead 2 – Killing Floor 2 is a chaotic, frantic rush as you blow out undead brains to rambunctious heavy metal.

 Zombies of all shapes and sizes come at you thick and fast, making Killing Floor 2 an excellent pick-up-and-play co-op title.
 But as you devote more time to indulging in a spot of zombie bashing, Killing Floor 2 becomes a zombie game with an engrossing tactical element: do you spend your blood-soaked resources now, or save them for a tougher future confrontation?